generalustelaru/generalustelaru/README.md

 - 👋 Hi, I’m Adrian,
 - 👀 I’m mostly interested in web development, but I like real programming as well.
-- 📎I recently switched projects and had some time to catch up on [Ophir 2D](https://github.com/generalustelaru/ophir-2d)--my little board game implementation.
+- 📎I'm currently in a sabbatical, catching up on [Ophir 2D](https://github.com/generalustelaru/ophir-2d)--my little board game implementation.
 Check it out if you're not afraid to install some dependencies.
 Or try out my older works: [Depth Dodger](https://github.com/generalustelaru/depth-dodger) and [Super Nibbler](https://github.com/generalustelaru/super-nibbler)

 - 📫 How to reach me: adrianpope@proton.me